Michigan’s Amash, GOP Trump critic, faces primary challenge

 GREENVILLE, Mich.
 (AP) — Rep. Justin Amash of Michigan, the first Republican in Congress to accuse President Donald Trump of impeachable conduct, is facing a primary challenge.

-State Rep. Jim Lower (LOW’-ur) announced Monday he’s running for the western Michigan seat.
-The announcement came two days after Amash sent a series of tweets faulting Trump and Attorney General William Barr over special counsel Robert Mueller’s investigation into Russian meddling in the 2016 election.
+Second-term state Rep. Jim Lower (LOW’-ur) announced Monday he’s running for the western Michigan seat.
+The announcement came two days after Amash sent a series of tweets , concluding that special counsel Robert Mueller’s investigation into Russian meddling in the 2016 election reveals Trump “engaged in specific actions and a pattern of behavior that meet the threshold for impeachment.”

 The 30-year-old Lower, of Greenville, says he made the announcement earlier than planned after Amash attacked Trump.

 Lower calls himself a “pro-Trump, pro-life, pro-jobs, pro-Second Amendment, pro-family values Republican.”

-He is in his second term in the Michigan House after working as a legislative staffer and political consultant.
+Another Republican, Army National Guard veteran Tom Norton, announced last month he is running.

 Amash was first elected in 2010 and overcame a 2014 primary challenge.